2w21234/MultiCook/README.md

 bgzip -c HapMap.vcf > HapMap.vcf.gz
 rm HapMap-updated*
 ```
-Then **HapMap.vcf.gz** is generated for the input of Michigan imputation server.
+Then, **HapMap.vcf.gz** is generated for the input of Michigan imputation server.

 <br/>
 <br/>